NordicSemiconductor/pc-nrfconnect-programmer/README.md

 firmware to Nordic Semiconductor devices and custom devices that use Nordic Semiconductor hardware.

-The application supports J-Link, Nordic USB, and MCUboot programming methods, using both HEX and ZIP files.
+The application supports J-Link, Nordic Secure DFU, and MCUboot programming methods, using both HEX and ZIP files.
 It lets you inspect the memory layout of the firmware files and the devices.

 ![screenshot](resources/screenshot.gif)